Fédération Equestre Internationale

 Both ligaments and tendons are integral to the functioning of a horse’s muscles.
 Muscles generate the force required for movement, but without the stabilizing support of ligaments and the force-transmitting capabilities of tendons, efficient and controlled motion would be impossible.

 The strength and elasticity of tendons complement muscle function, allowing for powerful, fluid movements, while ligaments prevent excessive movement, protecting muscles from overextension or strain.
-This synergistic relationship ensures that a horse can move gracefully, efficiently, and powerfully, whether in the midst of a competitive sport or a leisurely trot.
+This synergistic relationship ensures that a horse can move gracefully, efficiently, and powerfully, whether during a competitive sport or a leisurely trot.

 Now that you have a better idea of the muscular framework of a horse, as well as the importance of healthy tendons and ligaments, let’s look at a naturally occurring substance that helps protect and aid in their recovery.